teodimache/etlbox/README.md

 To dig deeper into it, have a look at the ETLBox tests within the solution.
 There is a test for (almost) everything that you can do with ETLToolbox.

-See the [ETLBox Wiki](https://github.com/roadrunnerlenny/etlbox/wiki) for detailed documentation of every task or component, including examples.
+[See the ETLBox Project website](https://etlbox.net) for detailed documentation of every task and component, including examples.
+There are also introductional articles to give you a quick start with ETLBox.
+Enjoy!